What are the importance of atomic clocks and How do Atomic Clocks work?

 The atomic clocks are the most accurate time and frequency standards known, and they are used as primary standards for international time distribution services, They are used to control the wave frequency of television broadcasts, and they are used in the global navigation satellite systems such as GPS.

-Atomic clock
+Atomic clocks

-Atomic clock
+Atomic clocks

-The principle of operation of the atomic clock is not based on the nuclear physics but rather on the atomic physics, It uses the microwave signal that the electrons in the atoms emit when they change the energy levels.
+The principle of operation of the atomic clock is not based on nuclear physics but rather on atomic physics, It uses the microwave signal that the electrons in the atoms emit when they change the energy levels.

-The early atomic clocks were based on the masers at room temperature, The most accurate atomic clocks first cool the atoms to near absolute zero temperature by slowing them with lasers and probing them in the atomic fountains in a microwave filled cavity.
+The early atomic clocks were based on the masers at room temperature, The most accurate atomic clocks first cool the atoms to near absolute zero temperature by slowing them with lasers and probing them in the atomic fountains in a microwave-filled cavity.

 The accuracy of an atomic clock depends on two factors, The first factor is the temperature of the sample atoms, The colder atoms move much more slowly, allowing longer probe times, The second factor is the frequency and intrinsic width of the electronic transition, higher frequencies, and narrow lines increase the precision.